 - Brochures or promotional items that offer a comprehensive description of your business operations, including your products and/or services

 The most common way to reduce your insurance cost is to differentiate overtime earnings in your records to separate straight time and premium time.
 For instance, the half-time portion of ‘time and one-half’ for overtime wages is not included in calculating your premium.

 Employee tip wages will not be included when they are separated from your employee’s regular wages.

 Use correct classification(s) to describe your business, as sometimes there are lower cost classifications available to you.
 Determining correct business classifications can be complicated and our premium audit professionals can help you understand this process.

 There are also other record keeping methods that you can use to lower your premium costs.
-New Mexico Mutual provides these tips and other premium audit information, call Premium Audit Department at: 505-343-2825 or 505-343-7720
+New Mexico Mutual provides these tips and other premium audit information, call Premium Audit Department at: 505-343-7720